RavensbourneWebMedia/Blogging/assessment-criteria.md

 They mostly consist of one or two disconnected / disorganised paragraphs.

+It looks like you blogged in bulk just before the deadline.

 ## D

 There are less than the minimum number of posts (as stated in the unit guidelines).

 They are unfocused, or simply rehashing existing material, and there is minimal reference to what is heard / made in or outside class.

+It looks like you blogged in bulk just before the deadline.

 ## C